 AI design as a craft, not a shortcut.

-I treat Cursor and Figma Make like any other foundation layer: onboarding, taxonomy, QA habits, then evidence.
+I treat Cursor, Claude Code, and Figma Make like any other foundation layer: onboarding, taxonomy, QA habits, then evidence.
 Nothing here stays in a lone designer's downloads folder - teammates adopted the guides, libraries, and skills because they shorten real cycles without hiding tradeoffs.

 • 2+ hrs Reclaimed weekly Automated Jira ticket hygiene + QA agent guarding acceptance criteria leaks.